David Bader (computer scientist): First Linux supercomputer

 Bader is credited with the development of the first Linux supercomputer using commodity parts.
 In 1998, while at the University of New Mexico, Bader sought to build a supercomputer running Linux using consumer off-the-shelf parts and a high-speed low-latency interconnection network.
 The prototype utilized an Alta Technologies "AltaCluster" of eight dual, 333 MHz, Intel Pentium II computers running a modified Linux kernel.
 Bader ported a significant amount of software to provide Linux support for necessary components as well as code from members of the National Computational Science Alliance (NCSA) to ensure interoperability, as none of it had been run on Linux previously.
-Using the successful prototype design, he led the development of "RoadRunner," the first Linux supercomputer for open use by the national science and engineering community via the National Science Foundation's National Technology Grid.
-RoadRunner was put into production use in April 1999.
+Using the successful prototype design, he led the development of Roadrunner, the first Linux supercomputer for open use by the national science and engineering community via the National Science Foundation's National Technology Grid.
+Roadrunner was put into production use in April 1999.
 At the time of its deployment, it was considered one of the 100 fastest supercomputers in the world.
-Though Linux-based clusters using consumer-grade parts, such as Beowulf, existed prior to the development of Bader's prototype and RoadRunner, they lacked the scalability, bandwidth, and parallel computing capabilities to be considered "true" supercomputers.
+Though Linux-based clusters using consumer-grade parts, such as Beowulf, existed prior to the development of Bader's prototype and Roadrunner, they lacked the scalability, bandwidth, and parallel computing capabilities to be considered "true" supercomputers.

-Soon after RoadRunner went into production, Bader led the technical design of "LosLobos," the first-ever Linux production system built by IBM.
+Soon after Roadrunner went into production, Bader led the technical design of "LosLobos," the first-ever Linux production system built by IBM.
 IBM turned Bader's design into the industry's first pre-assembled and pre-configured Linux server cluster for business.
 Today, all of the world's top 500 supercomputers are Linux HPC systems.
 A study by Hyperion Research estimates that the use of these supercomputers in product development in the automotive, aircraft, and pharmaceutical industries has generated an economic value of over $100 trillion in 25 years.
 Steve Wallach, a National Academy of Engineering (NAE) member and Seymour Cray Computer Engineering Award recipient, remarked that Bader's technical contributions and leadership are "one of the most significant technical foundations of HPC."
 Larry Smarr, a UC San Diego Distinguished Professor Emeritus, founding director of the National Center for Supercomputing Applications, and NAE member also cited Bader's early and continuing contributions to the development of Linux HPC as having "enormous historic resonance."

+The Computer History Museum recognizes Bader on its Timeline of Computer History for developing the first Linux supercomputer in 1998.
+"Within a decade this design became the predominant architecture for all major supercomputers in the world."